-Depreciation defaults used to require Xactware-created data updates or individual instance changes through Xactimate online.
+Depreciation defaults used to require Verisk-created data updates or individual instance changes through Xactimate online.
 Profile owners can now use the new Xactimate Admin to create and control depreciation defaults, along with many other settings.
 After a profile owner sets depreciation in Admin, users will no longer set them in each instance of Xactimate online.

 Is there any specific advice I should keep in mind the first time I use the Depreciation Defaults tool?